 The rendezvous port to which the rendezvous is forwarded may be the same rendezvous port at which the rendezvous was originally established.
 In this case, the accepted rendezvous is returned to the original state before it was established.
-However, the rendezvous pattern and the calling message are changed to those specified for fwd por.
+However, the rendezvous pattern and the calling message are changed to those specified for fwd_por.

 Even if the task that has called the rendezvous is released from the termination waiting state for the rendezvous due to a timeout or a forced release after the rendezvous is established, its release would not be notified to the task that has accepted the rendezvous.
 In this case, an E_OBJ error is returned if the task that accepted the rendezvous invokes fwd_por and tries to forward the rendezvous.
-The task can determine whether the calling task for the rendezvous is still in the termination waiting state for the specified rendezvous by invoking ref rdv.
+The task can determine whether the calling task for the rendezvous is still in the termination waiting state by invoking ref_rdv.